-I think it's fair to say that most of us long to reach that place "where the money resides," especially in the present times when life is so uncertain and people are likely to lose their jobs at any given moment.
-On the other hand, perhaps thanks to the plethora of entrepreneurs that document their journeys on social media, there's the sense that an abundant financial wealth seems more accessible now than it ever has before.
+I think it's fair to say that most of us long to reach that place where the money resides, especially in the present times when life is so uncertain and people are likely to lose their jobs at any given moment.
+On the other hand, perhaps thanks to the plethora of entrepreneurs that document their journeys on social media, there's the sense that abundant financial wealth seems more accessible now than it ever has before.
 With that said, despite all the step-by-step guides to becoming rich available on the market, we can still hear the same question echoing in our heads: How do I get to the bag, though?

 Well, apparently, it's in the mind, chicas.
 It all happens in our minds first.